rticommunity/rticonnextdds-medtech-reference-architecture/README.md

 # RTI MedTech Reference Architecture

-The Medical Reference Architecture demonstrates RTI's best practices for building medical devices using RTI Connext.
+The Medical Reference Architecture demonstrates RTI's best practices for building medical devices using RTI Connext®.

 This repository contains documentation and demo applications showcasing different capabilities of Connext in a Medical context.
 The goal is to provide a comprehensive guide to help developers leverage Connext for building robust, scalable, and interoperable medical systems.